 It was also important that we move quickly.
 First, because we didn’t want him to fall and injure himself, or developing a fear of the steps.
 And second, because it was going to take some time to train him to use the ramp.

-**This post contains affiliate links.
-Thank you for your continued support.
+*This post contains affiliate links.
+Thanks for your support!*

 At that length, the ramp allows us to take three steps out of the equation, but still requires Buster to manage two steps on his own.
-If we position the ramp any higher, Buster’s uncomfortable with the steepness, but a longer ramp would be unmanageable.
+If we position the ramp any higher, Buster’s uncomfortable with the incline, but a longer ramp would be unmanageable in the Winnebago.
 This feel like a good compromise.

-Lastly, I wanted something that was light and easy to use.
-The ramp we chose is made of aluminum, so it weighs just 19 pounds, and is easy to set up and take down.
-It also folds in half, clips closed, and has a carry handle, so storing it when we’re ready to hit the road isn’t a problem either.
+Lastly, I needed a dog ramp that was light and easy to use.
+This ramp is made of aluminum, so it weighs just 19 pounds and is a cinch to set up and take down.
+It folds in half, clips closed, and has a carry handle, so storing it when we’re ready to hit the road isn’t a problem either.

 Every dog is different, and we had no idea how Buster would react to his new ramp.
 When it arrived we set it up, grabbed the treats, and encouraged him to give it a try.
 He was having none of it!
 He put his front paws on the ramp, but wouldn’t go any further.
 It quickly became clear this was going to require a different approach.

-Placing a door mat on the ground at the end of the ramp helped to teach Buster not to jump off halfway across.
+Placing a door mat at the end of the ramp helped Buster learn not to jump off before he got to the end.
 If his paws didn’t hit the mat, there was no treat for that attempt!